flatironinstitute/CaImAn/docs/source/Installation.rst

 The Windows installation process differs more widely from installation on Linux or MacOSX and has different issues you may run into.
-Everything you do should be from the anaconda prompt rather than from Powershell or any other shell.
+Everything you do should be from a Conda-enabled shell (which you can find in your Programs menu) rather than from Powershell or any other shell.

 -  Remove any associations you may have made between .py files and an existing python interpreter or editor